YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT</sub>+

-As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ is a scalable and accurate G×E analytical framework.
-SPAGxEmix<sub>CCT</sub>+ accommodates individuals from multiple ancestries or multi-way admixed populations while controlling for both population structure and familial relatedness.
+As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ accommodates individuals from multiple ancestries or multi-way admixed populations while controlling for both population structure and familial relatedness.
 Admixed individuals can be analyzed within a cohort alone or alongside homogeneous groups using this framework.

 SPAGxEmix<sub>CCT</sub>+ comprises three main steps: